Bloody Benders: Escape

 Detectives following wagon tracks discovered the Benders' wagon, abandoned with a starving team of horses with one of the mares lame, just outside the city limits of Thayer, 12 mi north of the inn.
 It was confirmed that the family had bought tickets on the Leavenworth, Lawrence & Galveston Railroad for Humboldt.
-At Chanute, John Jr. and Kate left the train and caught the MK&T train south to the terminus in Red River County near Denison, Texas.
+At Chanute, John Jr. and Kate left the train and caught the MK&T train south to the terminus near Denison, Texas.
 From there, they traveled to an outlaw colony thought to be in the border region between Texas and New Mexico.
 They were not pursued, as lawmen following outlaws into this region often never returned.